Got A Business Valuation? Throw It Away. You Can Sell For A Lot More Than That Valuation!

 And that's just to get them to the point of signing an NDA!

-Further, it is difficult to generate candidates without exposing your company's identity.
+Further, it is difficult to generate candidates without exposing the company's identity.
 A better way is to hire the right business broker.
 Unfortunately, most brokers are not very good and it's not easy to find competent ones (that's why we exist - to help people find the right expertise in this industry!)

 3. Attract buyers with the right KIND of funds